The Most Important Facts About Degenerative Arthritis

 Since there is no cure for the condition, specialists recommended some medications to help relieve the symptoms, especially the pain.
 For starters, your doctor will prescribe you acetaminophen, then, if needed, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, diclofenac, etc. The last option, in case of severe pain, is taking opioids such as tramadol.

 Yes, you can get a disability if the disease impacts your ability to work or perform your routine daily tasks.
 Furthermore, you may apply for Social Security Disability benefits.
 The required documents and medical records needed are extensively described in the so-called “Blue book,” a medical guide of The Social Security Administration (SSA).

 Since cartilage doesn’t have a blood supply, it relies on joint fluid for nutrition.
 Moving your joints while walking ensures that the cartilage receives the nourishment it needs to stay healthy.
 Furthermore, you’re more likely to experience stiff and sore joints in the morning or when you’ve been sitting inactive during the day.
 Knee exercises could also be successfully implemented to relieve the symptoms.

 What foods to avoid if you have osteoarthritis?

-All these foods contribute to inflammation in the body via pro-inflammatory cytokine production, as well as increase the risk of developing obesity, heart disease, and other conditions.
+All these foods contribute to inflammation in the body via pro-inflammatory cytokine production and increase the risk of developing heart disease, obesity, and other conditions.

 What is the best vitamin for arthritis?

-Calcium from foods or supplements, is also recommended.
+Calcium from foods or supplements is also recommended.
 Taking vitamin D is also beneficial because anyone with inflammatory arthritis is already at a higher risk of osteoporosis.
 Degenerative arthritis itself appears to trigger bone loss, much like inactivity does.
 Therefore, patients diagnosed with arthritis should take vitamin D and calcium.